 Applications for the first year

 Children who turn six years old before April 30 of the current calendar year are legally required to attend school starting in August of that year.
-They can be enrolled at the NOAM using the application form.
+They can be enrolled at the NOAM using the application form (still in progress).
 Applications must be made by April 15.
 By signing the application form, parents/guardians accept the school regulations, which are set out in the school documentation.